National Institute for Research on Commercial Agriculture

-National Institute for Research on Commercial Agriculture (NIRCA) or also known as ICAR-NIRCA is a central research established in 1947 under the aegis of Indian Central Tobacco Committee (ICTC), Madras.
+National Institute for Research on Commercial Agriculture (NIRCA) or ICAR-NIRCA (formerly known as ICAR-Central Tobacco Research Institute or ICAR-CTRI) is a central research established in 1947 under the aegis of Indian Central Tobacco Committee (ICTC), Madras.
 Indian Council of Agricultural Research (ICAR) took over the control of functioning the institute in 1965.
 It is situated at Rajamahendravaram, Andhra Pradesh, India.

 History

 In 1945, Government of India constituted Indian Central Tobacco Committee (ICTC) to improve the research activities and production of tobacco in India.
 To improve research activities, quality control and production of Tobacco, the institute is established in 1947 which was later undertaken by ICAR.

+Previously, it was known to be ICAR-Central Tobacco Research Institute or ICAR-CTRI.
+But in 2025, the name was changed to ICAR-National Institute for Research on Commerce Agriculture or ICAR-NIRCA to broaden its mandate by including by high-value commercial crops such as Chilli, Tumeric, Ashwasgandha, Castor, besides Tobacco, to support the vision.